Biden begins three-nation tour with stop in London

 White House national security adviser Jake Sullivan told reporters the speech will cover Biden's vision of "a strong, confident America flanked by strong, confident allies and partners taking on the significant challenges of our time, from Russia’s aggression in Ukraine to the climate crisis."

-One of Biden's objectives on the trip is to show Americans back home the importance of continuing support for Ukraine as he faces re-election.
-Some of his Republican rivals in the race for the November 2024 presidential elections have voiced doubts about his strategy.
+One of Biden's objectives is to show Americans back home the importance of continuing support for Ukraine as he faces re-election.
+Some of his Republican rivals in the race for the November 2024 presidential election have voiced doubts about his strategy.

 Solid majorities of Americans support providing weaponry to Ukraine to defend itself against Russia and believe that such aid demonstrates to China and other U.S. rivals a will to protect U.S. interests and allies, according to a Reuters/Ipsos survey late last month.